BonfaceKilz/BonfaceKilz/content/post/2017-07-26-Note-to-self.md

 +++
 categories = ["y"]
 date = "2017-07-26T22:45:56+03:00"
-description = "Some random note to self regarding integrating taskwarrior with dilettante" tags = ["learning", "software"] title = "Note to Self: Integrating Radicale with Taskwarrior and ledger CLI"
+description = "Some random note to self regarding integrating taskwarrior with Radicale" tags = ["learning", "software"] title = "Note to Self: Integrating Radicale with Taskwarrior and ledger CLI"